Beware of hidden exclusions

-One of the most common coverage problems in the sports and recreation industry is the existence of the Athletic Or Sports Participants Exclusion on General Liability policies.
-The existence of such an exclusion is all too common and can have a devastating impact on an insured organization (and others who rely upon the coverage) if they are not aware of its existence.
+One of the most common coverage problems in the sports and recreation industry is the existence of the Athletic or Sports Participants Exclusion on General Liability policies.
+This exclusion is all too common and can have a devastating impact on an insured organization and others who rely on the coverage if they are not aware of its existence.

 What do you think?